renzol2/brain/docs/sampling-signal-processing.md

 # Sampling (Signal Processing)

-Sampling involves taking periodic measurements of an analog signal and assigning a digital value to each measurement, facilitating the conversion from analog audio to [[digital-audio|digital audio]].
+Sampling involves taking periodic measurements of an analog [[audio-signal|signal]] and assigning a digital value to each measurement, facilitating the conversion from analog audio to [[digital-audio|digital audio]].

 - [Sampling (Signal Processing)](#sampling-signal-processing)
   - [Concepts](#concepts)